-Over Labor Day weekend we took the kids to the beach with some of my family.
-Now I typically pack snacks of the cracker variety for such outings so I was surprised when my Aunt Patricia pulled out a giant freezer bag full of marinated green beans from her cooler.
-I wasn't surprised for long however because not only were they beyond delicious but the perfect snack for a hot day on the water.
+Over Labor Day weekend, we took the kids to the lake with some of my family, and like usual, I packed our go-to snacks.
+The cracker-and-chip variety.
+So I was genuinely surprised when my Aunt Patricia pulled a giant freezer bag of marinated green beans out of her cooler.
+That surprise didn't last long, though, because they were beyond delicious and turned out to be the perfect snack for a hot summer day by the water.

 Jump to: